Atherosclerosis is caused by repeated injury to the walls of arteries.

 In 2019, cardiovascular disease, primarily coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
-The coronary... read more (atherosclerosis that affects the arteries supplying blood to the heart) and stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more (atherosclerosis affecting the arteries to the brain —see figure Supplying the Brain With Blood Supplying the Brain With Blood ), caused almost 18 million deaths worldwide, making atherosclerosis the leading cause of death worldwide.
+The coronary... read more (atherosclerosis that affects the arteries supplying blood to the heart) and stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more (atherosclerosis affecting the arteries to the brain —see figure Supplying the Brain With Blood Supplying the Brain With Blood ), caused almost 18 million deaths worldwide, making atherosclerosis the leading cause of death worldwide.

 Atherosclerosis can affect the medium-sized and large arteries of the brain, heart, kidneys, other vital organs, and legs.
 It is the most important and most common type of arteriosclerosis.

 Arteriosclerosis, which means hardening (sclerosis) of the arteries (arterio-), is a general term for several disorders in which the wall of an artery becomes thicker and less elastic.
 There are three types:

 Atherosclerosis, the most common type, means hardening related to plaques, which are deposits of fatty materials.
 It affects medium-sized and large arteries.